Indian economy under PM Modi offers 'real alternative' to China, says CNN report - www.lokmattimes.com

 The world's fastest growing major economy is also trying to capitalize on the rethink underway among companies on supply chains.
 Global businesses want to diversify operations away from China, where they faced obstacles during the pandemic and are exposed to risks arising from tension between Beijing and Washington.

-But, some experts have also raised concerns that India's confidence may be bordering on hubris, as per CNN.

-According to Macquarie, retail investors alone own 9% of India's equity market value versus foreign investors at slightly under 20%.
+According to Macquarie, retail investors alone own 9 per cent of India's equity market value versus foreign investors at slightly under 20 per cent.
 Analysts, however, expect foreign investments to pick up in the second half of 2024, once the election is out of the way.

 Apart from geopolitical rifts and an uncertain economic outlook, foreign companies and investors have grown increasingly wary of domestic political risks in China, including the possibility of raids and detentions.
 Institutional investors are still very wary about buying Chinese stocks, even though many now look like a bargain.